Young Blood (Norah Jones song)

 "Young Blood" is the second single by American singer Norah Jones from her fourth album, The Fall.

-It was released exclusively on February 16, 2010 for North America, Europe (minus the UK) and Japan.
+It was released exclusively on February 16, 2010, for North America, Europe (minus the UK) and Japan.

 Music video

-The music video was made available at iTunes on 30 March 2010.
+The music video was made available on iTunes on 30 March 2010.
 Fuse TV named the video its "Video of the Day" on April 9, 2010.